Gold in Victoria

 German Rebels at the Eureka Stockade

 Germans were among the rebel miners who took part in the Eureka Stockade rebellion on the Ballarat goldfields on 3rd December, the closest Australia has come to a civil revolution.
 The miners were protesting against the cost of the miners licence and the arrogant and poor administration of the goldfields by the conservative government authorities.
-One of the rebels was Friedrich Wern from Hannover, a flamboyant and perhaps self-important man, who had moved a successful motion at a mass meeting on 29th November that licences be burned.
+One of the rebel leaders was Friedrich Wern from Hannover, who had moved a successful motion at a mass meeting on 29th November that licences be burned.
 When the troopers stormed the Stockade with overwhelming numbers, among the 30 dead diggers were three Germans: Wilhelm Emmermann from Petersberg, Johann Hafele, a blacksmith from Württemberg, and Eduard Thönen, a Prussian from Elberfeld (the "lemonade man").

 The Victorian government mistakenly believed that Friedrich Wern (Vern) was the leader of the uprising and offered £500 reward for his capture.